 Parents may access grades at any time on FOCUS.
 The student's mailing and /or residential address and a current emergency phone number must be on file.
 To ensure the school has accurate information in the case of an emergency, parents and guardians must update all information by logging onto Parent Portal.
-For assistance with registering for Parent Portal, please contact RHS Parent Liaison at (850) 767-4100.
+For assistance with registering for Parent Portal, please contact the RHS front office at (850) 767-4500.